Proportional Justified Representation: Proportional Justified Representation

 It is then natural to ask if there is a polynomial-time computable voting rule that satisfies PJR for all values of $n$ and $k$.
-Interestingly, it turns out that the answer to this question is `yes': in a very recent paper, \citeauthor{brill:phragmen}~\shortcite{brill:phragmen} describe an approval-based multi-winner rule developed by the Swedish mathematician Lars Edvard Phragm\'en more than 100 years ago, and show that a sequential variant of this rule, which they refer to as seq-Phragmen, is polynomial-time computable and provides PJR.
-Another voting rule with this combination of properties is the ODH rule, which has been proposed by \citeauthor{2016arXiv160905370S}~in a recent arXiv preprint~\cite{2016arXiv160905370S}.
-Interestingly, both rules are extensions of the D'Hondt seat allocation method \cite{electSyst} to approval-based multi-winner elections.
+Interestingly, it turns out that the answer to this question is `yes': in simultaneous and independent works, \citet{brill:phragmen} (the conference paper version of this paper was published in 2017) and \citeauthor{sanchez2021maximin}\footnote{A preprint of this work~\cite{2016arXiv160905370Sv1}, whose set of authors does not overlap that of~\cite{brill:phragmen}, was available in 2016.}~\cite{sanchez2021maximin} identify three different rules that satisfy PJR and can be computed in polynomial time.
+Specifically, \citet{brill:phragmen} show this for Phragm\'en's Sequential Rule~\cite{phragmen:p1,phragmen:p2,phragmen:pOpt,phragmen:p4} and for the voting rule of Enestr\"om and Phragm\'en~\cite{SEL17a,camps2019method}, while \citet{sanchez2021maximin} prove this for a novel rule, which they call the Maximin Support Method.

-Moreover, PJR inherits a useful feature of EJR: it characterizes PAV within the class of $\vecw$-PAV rules.
+To conclude this section, we establish that PJR inherits a prominent feature of EJR: it characterizes PAV within the class of $\vecw$-Thiele rules.

-\begin{proposition} The rule $\vecw$-PAV satisfies PJR if and only if $\vecw = (1, \frac{1}{2}, \frac{1}{3}, \dots)$. \end{proposition} \begin{proof}[Proof sketch] If $\vecw = (1, \frac{1}{2}, \frac{1}{3}, \dots)$ then $\vecw$-PAV satisfies EJR (as shown by \citeauthor{aziz:aaai15}~\shortcite{aziz:aaai15,aziz:scw}) and hence PJR.
-The converse statement is proved by reusing the key lemmas from the respective proof for EJR in the work of \citeauthor{aziz:aaai15}~\shortcite{aziz:aaai15,aziz:scw}; see appendix for details. \end{proof}